 The breadth and depth of work done by volunteers under the Readium banner is nothing short of amazing.
-Team dedication to facilitating shared solutions among industry partners is a testament to the power of what can happen when people of good intentions, even when they’re competitors, come together to progress on the technology side.
+Team dedication to facilitate shared solutions among industry partners and come together to progress on the technology side is a great illustration of the power of people of good intentions, even when they’re competitors.

 EDRLab has been supporting Readium since it was created, in 2015.

 Our technical efforts started with a participation to the maintenance of the Readium SDK.
 In 2016, after the Readium community discussed at length the limitations of the SDK, we took the lead on the development of “Readium 2”, i.e. a set of toolkits optimized for different platforms and based on a consistent modular architecture.

 Since then, EDRLab has dedicated a large part of its yearly budget to the development of Readium Mobile iOS, Readium Mobile Android and Readium Desktop.
 Today, more than 25 apps are already based on these toolkits.
 We’re now engaged with other Readium members in the development of Readium Web, which should be able to replace the original Readium-JS before 2020 ends.

 The original goal of the Readium project was to ease the development of interoperable EPUB 3 reading systems via the release of an open-source codebase.

 We are now promoting the idea that the Readium toolkits have to provide support for different content formats, some text, some audio and some image oriented.
 Audiobooks and Digital Visual Narratives are now first-class citizens in the Readium world.

 EDRLab is also promoting support for W3C Publishing standards in Readium.

 EDRLab is member of the W3C and participates to the work of the W3C Publishing WG (and soon W3C EPUB WG).